sabinpoudel/Battery-Modeling-and-Optimization/README.md

 - `NCA_CELL_2` and `NCA_CELL_3` generally remain between approximately **84% and 90%**, except for isolated irregular events.
 - `NCA_CELL_4` declines to approximately **18%**, indicating exceptionally severe capacity loss or a record requiring detailed validation.

-The figure reveals clear chemistry- and cell-dependent degradation patterns.
+The figure reveals clear chemistry and cell dependent degradation patterns.
 LFP and NMC cells show comparatively smooth and consistent capacity decline, whereas NCA cells exhibit substantially greater heterogeneity.
 The abrupt dip and recovery in `NCA_CELL_3` and the extreme decline in `NCA_CELL_4` should be reviewed against segment quality, discharge completeness, temperature, current integration, and event-acceptance criteria before being interpreted solely as physical degradation.